krasoffski/pytasks/tasks/rest_linux_command_service.md

 _Note: it is better to use `http` command for debug purposes._

-## Subtask 2*
+## Subtask 2

-Optional.

-TODO:
+Add following enhancement to your existing service:
- - Add ability to specify queries such as sort, search, etc.
+ - Add ability to specify search query to GET request.
- - Removing tasks sequentially removes job result and status.
+ - Create `Mixin` class with add SSL to you HTTP server.
- - Authentication via token.
+ - Authentication via "token".
- - Etc.